Snowflake-Labs/SC.DDLExportScripts/BigQuery/README.md

 2. Before executing the script ensure `create_ddls.sh` is at the same folder level with `./google-cloud-sdk/`
     - Finally, run `create_ddls.sh` to extract the DDLs from BigQuery
     - After a successful run, remove region information from the top line of `create_ddls.sh`.

+3. Run `create_ddls.sh --version` to check the current version of the extraction scripts.

 ### DDL Files
 These files will contain the definitions of the objects specified by the file name.